 Our friend Gianpaolo cooked us it one winter night many years ago.
 His grandmother used to make it for him in Sardinia, he said.
-I told him I didn’t like rabbit, and could we get hamburgers.
+I told him I didn’t like rabbits, and could we get hamburgers.
 This was wrong of me, and now I soon saw the error of my ways.

 The rabbit was tender, a subtle flavour blended with olives, garlic and herbs.
 He cooked it slowly and the sauce was reduced to a taste sensation.
 My instinct would have been to add more liquid, but this was frowned upon.

 We had this dish a few days ago, and it is every bit as wonderful as I remembered.
-It was a young animal, and needed less time cooking.
+It was a young animal and needed less time cooking.

 Rabbit has a slightly more intense flavour than chicken, which is sometimes used as a substitute for it.
-After the rabbit was jointed, we put it in a bowl, covered with water, and added a dessertspoon of salt.
+After the rabbit was jointed, we put it in a bowl, covered it with water, and added a dessertspoon of salt.
 This was kept in the fridge for a few days.
-I’ve even seen rabbit for sale in the local supermarket, so you don’t even have to send the hunter out.
+I’ve even seen rabbits for sale in the local supermarket, so you don’t even have to send the hunter out.
 Although if you want those newly planted trees to live...

 Hunter’s rabbit with olives